KrystalCoding/pizza-not-pizza/README.md

 [Back to top](#table-of-contents)

 ### Page 4: Project Hypothesis and Validation
-In this section, we explore our hypothesis about distinguishing parasitized and uninfected cells visually.
+In this section, we explore our hypothesis about distinguishing pizza and images which contain food that is not pizza, visually.
 We discuss image montages and various studies conducted during the project.

 ![Page4](INSERT IMAGE)

+- **Prediction Probability Plot**: This plot presents the prediction probabilities as percentages for each class (Pizza and Not-Pizza).
+It helps users understand the confidence level of the model's predictions.
+For instance, a higher pizza percentage indicates a stronger likelihood of the image containing pizza.

+- **Resized Input Image**: This plot shows the input image resized to the average image size used for model predictions.
+This resizing enables users to understand how the image is preprocessed before classification.

+- **Prediction Result**: The prediction result indicates whether the image is classified as "Pizza" or "Not-Pizza" based on the model's evaluation.
+The accompanying percentages provide the likelihood of the image belonging to each category.

 [Back to top](#table-of-contents)

 ### Page 5: ML Performance Metrics
 Here, we present metrics related to the project's performance, including the distribution of labels in the training and test sets.
 We showcase model training history in terms of accuracy and losses and provide general performance metrics on the test set.

+![Page5](INSERT IMAGE)

+- **Labels Distribution Plot**: This plot illustrates the distribution of labels (Pizza and Not-Pizza) in the train, validation, and test datasets.
+It shows the frequency of each label in each dataset, helping users understand the dataset's composition.

+- **Model Training Accuracy Plot**: The accuracy plot displays the training and validation accuracy of the machine learning model during training.
+It helps users assess the model's learning progress and its ability to make accurate predictions.

+- **Model Training Losses Plot**: The losses plot showcases the training and validation loss values during model training.
+It is an essential metric to understand how well the model is converging to make accurate predictions.

+- **Generalized Performance Metrics**: This section provides metrics like loss and accuracy on the test set to assess how well the trained model performs on new, unseen data.

 Our dashboard offers a comprehensive view of the Pizza-Not-Pizza image classification system and its applications in the food and beverage industry.
 Feel free to explore each page to gain deeper insights into this innovative project. [pizza-predictor.herokuapp.com](https://pizza-to-be-or-not-to-be.herokuapp.com/)

-![Page5](INSERT IMAGE)

 [Back to top](#table-of-contents)